nzdavidv/pages/pages/ESXi-part5.md

 ok, this probably sounds crazy but..
 I needed more storage and thought I could use NFS.

 I tried NFS to my old NetGear stora running Debian but it was so slow it was unusable.

 Just rank.
+I don't know why it was so bad but it was.

-So then, and ok this is unorthodox but I used my Raspberry Pi (Raspberry Pi 5 Model B Rev 1.0) with an SSD attached by USB.
+So then, and ok.. this is unorthodox but I used my Raspberry Pi (Raspberry Pi 5 Model B Rev 1.0) with an SSD attached by USB.

 It's not awful.